joalla/discogs_client/docs/source/listing.md

 listing.save()              # Save changes made to listing
 ```

+See the module documentation for possible values of sort criteria and sort
+order {class}`discogs_client.utils.Sort`.

-## Delete `Listing`
+## Delete

-Instantiate a listing object as descibed in the previous example and call
+Instantiate a listing object as described in the previous example and call

 ```python
 listing.delete()